Colorful Exotic Fruits Salad

 Brrr.
-I certainly wasn’t expecting on my return from Los Angeles late last night (but in time to see Villanova make the final winning NCAA victory shot!) for it to be so cold.
+I certainly wasn’t expecting for it to be so cold out on my return from Los Angeles late last night (but in time to see Villanova make the final winning NCAA victory shot!)

 Not that it’s hot in Los Angeles.
 And people oftentimes under- dress.
 Yes.
-One does need a sweater in early morning and evening in Los Angeles and layering is the key dress travel tip that I have shared for, um, well, about thirty-five years now.
-OK let’s say forty years.
+One does need a sweater in early morning and evening in Los Angeles and layering is the key dress travel tip.

-My lead- in story today completely detracts from the fact that I’m now re-writing this Post due to forgetting to schedule it for publishing before leaving for Las Vegas to visit my dear sister Carolyn, and fabulous brother-in-law, Roger, for a few brief days before heading to conference with the International Association of Culinary Professionals (IACP) which was held in the Hollywood section of Los Angeles this year.
+It was a busy schedule making a first stop off in Las Vegas to visit my dear sister Carolyn, and fabulous brother-in-law, Roger for a few brief days before heading to conference with the International Association of Culinary Professionals (IACP) held in the Hollywood section of Los Angeles.

 - 2 mangoes, skinned, cubed

 - 2 Ataulfo mangoes, skinned, cubed

 - 2 star fruit, skin retained, thinly sliced

 - 1 small red onion, peeled, halved, sliced into half moons